 Adopt an Animal

-Billed as the largest no-kill animal shelter in the world, the North Shore Animal League America is in constant need of willing families to offer a welcoming home for countless puppies and kittens, as well as full grown dogs and cats.
-Its doors are open 10am-9pm Sunday-Thursday and 10am-10pm Friday-Saturday to prospective families.
+Billed as the largest no-kill animal shelter in the world, North Shore Animal League America is in constant need of willing families to offer a welcoming home for countless puppies and kittens, as well as full grown dogs and cats.
+Its doors are open Sunday-Thursday 10am-9pm and Friday-Saturday 10am-10pm to prospective families.
 Parents and children can also organize small fundraising events to support the league.
 There are volunteer opportunities at the shelter for animal lovers ages 16 and older as well.
 For more information, call 516-883-7575 or visit animalleague.org.
+Volunteer applications can be filled out online.
 25 Davis Ave., Port Washington.

 Build a Home

-Habitat for Humanity of Nassau County recruits volunteers as young as 16 to pitch in building houses (must be 18 or older to use power tools) for underprivileged families.
-School-aged children can serve morning refreshments to work crews, help prepare and deliver lunches to the construction sites, assist new homeowners with seasonal cleanups, and babysit for Habitat for Humanity’s clients as they perform the mandatory “sweat equity” requirement at the work site.
-Volunteers ages 16 to 18 can also assist with landscaping and interior painting.
+Habitat for Humanity of Nassau County recruits volunteers to pitch in building houses (must be 18 or older to use power tools) for underprivileged families.
+Those younger than 18 can assist by bringing lunches to workers on Wednesdays and Saturdays.
 Enterprising families can also organize fundraising campaigns to raise money needed for building supplies.
-For more information, call Gail Scaramuzzo at 516-627-6047 or visit hfhnc.org.
-1421 Northern Blvd., Manhasset.
+Sign up to volunteer by visiting hfhnc.org.
+For more information, call Marilee Carey at 516-627-6047.
+1400 Old Northern Blvd., Roslyn.

 Do Something Special

 Camp Anchor is a year-round program serving 1,200 children and adults with special needs.
 The camp is split into a six-week summer program and an October through May program.
+The summer program is currently filled, but sign-ups are still available for fall—call Sept.
+2to sign up.
 Volunteers have to be at least 14 years old and help out with the different recreational activities such as the bowling program, a swim class, or a dance event.
-The camp facility is completely outdoors at the Lido Beach Town Park (630 Lido Blvd., Lido Beach), but for indoor activities the camp rents out the necessary venue and space.
-For more information on how to volunteer, call 516-431-6946 or visit campanchor.org.
+The camp facility is completely outdoors during the summer at the Lido Beach Town Park (630 Lido Blvd., Lido Beach), but for indoor activities the camp rents out the necessary venue and space.
+For more information on how to volunteer, call 516-431-6946 and ask for Mindy Reyer, volunteer coordinator, or visit campanchor.org.

 Special Olympics New York aims to provide year-round sports training and athletic competition in a variety of Olympic-style sports for all children and adults with intellectual disabilities.
 Volunteers can coach athletes, raise money, coordinate events, provide office support, volunteer at one-day events, serve on local program committees, help with sport development, and more.
 There is a place for volunteers of all ages (kids ages 13-16 must be accompanied by a parent/guardian), abilities, and interests.
-For more information on sports events, contact Tim Flynn at firstname.lastname@example.org or call 631-254-1465 x15.
-For more information on development, contact Merrell Angstreich at email@example.com.
-For more information on the organization, call 631-254-1465 or visit nyso.org.
-The Long Island office, which serves both Nassau and Suffolk counties, is located at 819 Grand Blvd., Suite 3, Deer Park.
+For more information on sports events, contact Tim Flynn at email@example.com or call 631-254-1465 x202.
+For more information on development, contact Kristina Aquilone at firstname.lastname@example.org.
+For more information on the organization, call 631-254-1465 or visit specialolympicsny.org.
+The Long Island office, which serves both Nassau and Suffolk counties, is located at 560 Broadhollow Road, Suite 106, Melville.

 Feed the Hungry